What is capacity building and why is it important to nonprofit organizations?

-Using the data collected in the initial CCAT aggregate analysis, Year 2 provided workshops related to Fundraising and Donor Stewardship, Marketing and Outreach, and Budgeting and Finance.
-TCC Group has guided the implementation of the workshops with clear objectives and ending with a grantee partner survey to evaluate the second year.
+Using the data collected in two CCAT aggregate analyses, Year 3 provided workshops on how to realize Small Strategic Wins – The Meaning, Money & Message; Board Leadership; and, Collaboration and Partnerships.
+TCC Group has guided the implementation of the workshops with clear objectives and ending with a grantee partner survey to evaluate the third year.

 Many of the grantees expressed the challenges of staffing and not always having time to focus on implementing capacity building ideas while also being responsible for their regular duties in the organization’s operations.
 Each organization in CapCONNECT and WF understands the time and dedication it takes to do follow up and make significant change.

-Year three of the CapCONNECT program begins in October 2017 with additional workshops in January and May of 2018.
-During the 2017-2018 year of the program participants will have the benefit of experienced, dynamic presenters with topics on insights into strategic thinking, continuous board leadership skills, and innovative ideas for collaborations and partnerships.
+Year four of the CapCONNECT program begins in October 2018 with additional workshops in January and May of 2019.
+During the 2018-2019 year of the program participants will continue to have the benefit of experienced, dynamic presenters with topics on insights into areas that are beneficial to their organizations.

 Stay tuned for more amazing CapCONNECT accomplishments!

 CapCONNECT Non-profit partners: